TomConlin/trouble_w_triples/README.md

 	585159

-LOCUS is not quite a primary key in this case. ~ 100 duplicated locus IDs, but no worries, we are just checking out of curiosity.
+LOCUS is not quite a primary key in this case.
+About 100 duplicated locus IDs, but no worries, we are just checking out of curiosity.
 (99.98% unique)

 #### Classify:
 	bin/classify-dwct.reb --args "-i data/locus_voucher_x.tab" > data/locus_voucher_x_classed.tab 2> data/locus_voucher_x_classed.err
 	wc -l data/locus_voucher_x_classed.tab
 	433782

-The error file has attempts which could not be parsed:
+The error file will have attempts which could not be parsed:

 	cat data/locus_voucher_x_classed.err
 	::R12074 129 ::cn

 just this one without a viable IC.

-The classification process allows for multiple DwCT per record, so the number of duplicate locus IDs can go up:..
+The classification process allows for multiple DwCT per record, so the number of duplicate locus IDs can go up:

 	cut -f1 data/locus_voucher_x_classed.tab | sort -u | wc -l
 	423829